 In general, when you ask an employee of an under-floor heating company about whether or not under-floor heating is the right choice in the case of solid wood floors, they will tell you: “yes, but…” – because there are certain factors you need to consider, such as moisture content in the wood.
 However, flooring providers usually offer more specific information on whether or not the given type of solid wood flooring should be installed over under-floor heating.

 Nonetheless, engineered wood flooring will always be a better choice as far as under-floor heating is concerned.
-Engineered wood is not that susceptible to expansion and contraction as compared to solid wood, and hence the heat can pass more efficiently.
+Engineered wood is not as susceptible to expansion and contraction as compared to solid wood, and hence the heat can pass more efficiently.

-Engineered wood floors that are particularly fit for installation over under-floor heating are: 15/5, 15/4 and 14/3.
+Engineered wood floors that are particularly fit for installation over under-floor heating are 15/5, 15/4 and 14/3.
 Those numbers designate the overall thickness of the board as well as the thickness of the solid top layer.
 15 and 14 mm mentioned above refer to the total thickness of the board, while 5, 4 and 3 mm to the thickness of the solid top layer.

 All in all, it now seems obvious that engineered wood flooring is a definite winner over solid wood flooring as far as installation over under-floor heating is concerned.
 In our opinion, this option is better and much safer, as it will spare all the unwanted surprises which may pop up later on during regular use.